-As the global, remote-working studio celebrates its 15th anniversary, co-founders Renata Amaral Morris and Gabriel Seibel reveal how their immigrant backgrounds, friendship and commitment to work-life balance have shaped one of today's most distinctive design practices.
+As the global, remote-working studio celebrates its 15th anniversary, founder Renata Amaral Morris and business partner Gabriel Seibel reveal how their immigrant backgrounds, friendship and commitment to work-life balance have shaped one of today's most distinctive design practices.

 In an industry often defined by late nights, endless meetings and mental stress, EAT Studio stands apart.
-Founded by two Brazilians in 2009 during the aftermath of the financial crisis, this distributed design practice has quietly built a reputation for innovative work while maintaining an unwavering commitment to its team's wellbeing.
+Founded by Brazilian creative Renata Amaral Morris in 2009 during the aftermath of the financial crisis, this distributed design practice has quietly built a reputation for innovative work while maintaining an unwavering commitment to its team's wellbeing.

 The studio, based in Los Angeles and Paris with members worldwide, celebrates its 15th anniversary this year.
 Its story offers valuable insights into how a design business can thrive by putting people first.